JohnPi21/spotter/README.md

 # Production Setup (Laravel + Vue + Docker)

-This document describes how to build and deploy the **production version** of the Spotter app.
+This document describes how to build and deploy the **production version** of the spotacus app.
 Local development uses [Laravel Sail](https://laravel.com/docs/sail), while **production** runs on a custom Docker-based setup.

 ---